nicholas-yjtang/interview/cloud/jupyterhub1/README.md

 ![Architecture Diagram](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/nicholas-yjtang/interview/main/cloud/jupyterhub1/diagrams/architecture_azure.puml)

-# Protype
+# Proof of Concept

-We create a prototype, but instead of using Azure Directory Services, we will simulate this via our own created OpenLDAP docker image (on premise).
+We create a POC on how this would work, but instead of using Azure Directory Services, we will simulate this via our own created OpenLDAP docker image (on premise).
 We will also use our own kubernetes cluster (on premise via KVM) instead of Azure AKS.
+No GPU support will be enabled in this POC.

 ![Architecture Diagram](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/nicholas-yjtang/interview/main/cloud/jupyterhub1/diagrams/architecture_kvm_openldap.puml)